heysoumyadeep/heysoumyadeep/README.md

 ---

-<p>I'm a student from India, and I am currently studying at RCC Institute of Information and Technology pursuing B.Tech Degree in Computer Science.<p>
+<p>I'm a student from India, currently studying at RCC Institute of Information and Technology pursuing B.Tech Degree in Computer Science.<p>

-- 🔭 I’m currently working on my skills.
+- 🔭 I’m currently preparing for GATE'22 Exam.
-- 🌱 I’m currently learning Flutter and Dart.
+- 🌱 I’m currently learning Full Stack Dev.

 ---